 Original demon, Dragon Wing demon (the one in last year’s game), Eyeball demon, Oni demon, Fallen Angel demon, Jack the Ripper demon, Texas Chainsaw Massacre demon, and NXT The End’s black and white demon.
 Since all of the characters feel like they’ve been created with WWE 2K’s in-game create-a-wrestler engine, couldn’t it have been easy to copy Finn Balor seven more times for all his paint variations so far and then give the player the option on which demon they’d like to use?

 Finn Balor complaints are just one of the many issues with the presentation this game offers.
 I’d argue that in a WWE game, nailing all the little intricacies of a character is more important than the gameplay itself.
-WWE literally puts on a show that is mostly about presentation, yet somehow WWE games are always lesser in presentation quality than NBA 2K.
+WWE literally puts on a show that is mostly about the presentation, yet somehow WWE games are always lesser in presentation quality than NBA 2K.

 Take for example Alexa Bliss: They nailed her entrance, but when she walks out, she rubs her hand through her hair and her hair flails around.
 She does this in the game, but her hair never moves or makes contact with her hair, so it looks like she’s just shaking her hand behind her hair (and let’s not even get started about the shitty PS2 era hair – it doesn’t have to be Tomb Raider quality but jeez).

 Baron Corbin stretches his arms out way too slowly.
 He looks like Kane getting ready to set off his pyro, as to where Corbin just raises his arms up and taunts the crowd.
 It’s not slow – but hey, at least they announce him from Kansas City this year instead of Louisville like last year.
-Tyler Breeze has his pink and purple gear, but is still for some reason carrying the blue and white selfie stick from last year.
+Tyler Breeze has his pink and purple gear but is still for some reason carrying the blue and white selfie stick from last year.
 This must have been overlooked by some uggo who doesn’t appreciate gorgeousness.
 Seth Rollins looks like a raccoon and Dana Brooke looks like a ghoul.
 Kevin Owens doesn’t even look like himself.
 This isn’t acceptable.

-I have faith that 2K can deliver an amazing WWE experience, but in the current state it’s not at all fun to play.
+I have faith that 2K can deliver an amazing WWE experience, but in the current state, it’s not at all fun to play.
 There’s no counterplay for getting knocked down outside the ring with low health, you just lay there until your character decides to get up – or you get counted out.
 There’s still that issue with not even getting a chance to kick out at one if you’re severely beaten up, which is silly because it’s just one less opportunity to hit the tiny little green section of the circle.

-I get that 2K is going for a real world simulation experience, but that’s why we watch wrestling on TV because we don’t have any control over it.
-When we can control the action, we want fast-paced action and good counter play – not to lay there for three minutes and get beat to death because we have the no-reversal debuff or our character has taken too much damage and takes forever to get up.
+I get that 2K is going for a real-world simulation experience, but that’s why we watch wrestling on TV because we don’t have any control over it.
+When we can control the action, we want fast-paced action and good counterplay – not to lay there for three minutes and get beat to death because we have the no-reversal debuff or our character has taken too much damage and takes forever to get up.

-It’s instinct to pump the buttons to get your characters to stand up faster and now that’s not possible, which makes things more frustrating than fun.
-Please 2K, give us less glitches, more attention to details, and faster pacing for next year.
+It’s an instinct to pump the buttons to get your characters to stand up faster and now that’s not possible, which makes things more frustrating than fun.
+Please 2K, give us fewer glitches, more attention to details, and faster pacing for next year.
 Oh, and maybe bring WWE’s standards up to par with those of NBA 2K instead of feeling like the rushed stepchild.
 Consider releasing them once every two years or something if you need the extra time to get it right.